Qinka/Qinka-Blog/post/fpga/get-started.md

 Select the file you had create.
 Choose the tab **Symbols** left on the ISE's Windows.
 Then choose the **Logic** in the **Categonies**.
-Drop the AND gate, OR gate, XOR gate etc to design area.
+Drag and drop the AND gate, OR gate, XOR gate etc to design area.

 For half-adder, we need an XOR gate and an AND gate.
-And line them according to the circuit.
+And line them up according to the circuit.
-For the full-adder, we need
+For the full-adder, we need two AND gates, two XOR gates, and an OR gate.
+Then line them up according to the circuit.

+When we have one full-adder, we need to copy and paste it.
+For a 4-bit adder, we need one half-add, and three full-add.

+The each adder's carry output should be lined with the next level's carry input.

+The final circuit has 8 input pins, named A1 ~ A4 and B1 ~ B4.
+it has 5 output pins, named S1 ~ S4, and S.

+## Setting The Pins

+In the **Design** tab, at the left of windows, double click the **User Constrants -> I/O Pin Planning (PlanAhead) - Pre-Synthesis** to configurate I/O pins.

+ The *PlanAhead* will start.
+At the bottom panel -- **I/O Ports**, you need to configrate the in and out pin for our adder.
+ According to the *Reference Manual* of the